 - a.
-U.S. Department of Education, Office for Civil Rights - b.
-U.S. Equal Employment Opportunity Commission - c.
+U.S. Department of Education, Office for Civil Rights14 - b.
+U.S. Equal Employment Opportunity Commission15 - c.
 New York State Division of Human Rights 16 - d.
-New York City Commission on Human Rights https://www.eeoc.gov/federal/fed employees/filing complaint.cfm.
+New York City Commission on Human Rights17

 In certain circumstances, the college or unit may close an investigation upon the filing of an external complaint.
 When this happens, the outside agency takes over the investigation and the college or unit will cooperate with the investigation conducted by the outside agency.
 If a college or unit closes an investigation for this reason, the Title IX Coordinator must notify the parties in writing.